 Of course, smaller retailers and independent businesses have not had the luxury of trial coins.
 The Guardian tested the new pound coins on a variety of machines, from phone booths to tumble dryers at a launderette, and found the new pound coins weren’t accepted.
 Parking meters are another type of machine that might not be prepared to accept the new shape and size of the coins.
 According to the British Parking Association, at least one in eight machines will experience issues sorting the new pound coins.
 A spokesperson for the London Overground said at the end of March that 49 machines still needed to replaced so they could accept them.
 There could be up to 75,000 vending machines that need updating.

-One interesting consequence could be that the change in coins leads to a push towards cashless payments.
+One interesting consequence could be that the change in coins and introduction of plastic notes may lead to a push towards cashless payments.
 While these are already used in a variety of ways, including on public transport and shops, not everyone wants to use apps or contactless cards to pay for things.
 A significant number of people don’t trust these technologies as reliable or easy-to-use payment methods.
 Eventually, however, a cashless society might be the end point.
-Countries such as Sweden are leading the way in this area, although it’s also very easy to get by without cash in the UK.
+Countries such as Sweden are leading the way in this area.

 Even if there is distrust of phone apps or contactless systems, using a debit or credit card to pay for something isn’t a new thing.
 It could become easier to use cards for smaller payments.
-For some purposes, cash isn’t used at all – online loans, for example, where the lender deposits the money directly into your account.
+For some purposes, cash isn’t used at all – online loans for bad credit, for example, where the lender deposits the money directly into your account.

 Will this be an Unexpected Windfall for you?